 Voluntary Disclosure

 Full Name

 TIN (if you have one)

 Address

 Contact Phone Number

-Disclosure details

-Describe why yo u are making a voluntary disclosure.
+Disclosure details Describe why you are making a voluntary disclosure.
 State the amount of the omission and why it occurred.
 State the tax type(s) and year (s) or period (s) the disclosure relates to.
-You will need to provide enough information so

-how much tax you owe.
+You will need to provide enough information so we can work out how much tax you owe.
 This may include attaching outstanding returns.

-If you do not have re all the information, please say when you will be able to provide it.
+If you do not have all the information, please say when you will be able to provide it.

 I wish to make a voluntary disclosure in respect of the items outlined above.
-This is a full and complete

-De al an l' voluntary disclosure for the tax type(s) and year(s) or period(s) in respect of the items disclosed above.
-Signed
+This is a full and complete voluntary disclosure for the tax type (s) and year(s) or period(s) in respect of the items disclosed above.

+Dealers Signed

 Declaration

 Date